kavon/stack-rfc/README.md

 }
 ```

-Note that the primary changes here are an expansion of certian aspects that were
+Note that the primary changes here are an expansion of certain aspects that were
-previously left undefined in `gc.statepoint` to allow more control by fron
+previously left undefined in `gc.statepoint` to allow more control by front
-t-ends:
+-ends:

 (1) `gc.frame.layout` wraps the pointer to the frame (i.e., the location) along
 with some layout requirements for the non-representable values (the return